-Many children are allergic to ordinary things in our homes and environment, like house dust mites, insect stings and bites, pets, grasses, weeds and other pollens.
-Some children are also allergic to less common things like medications or latex (rubber products).
+Many children are allergic to ordinary things in our homes and environment, like chemicals, dust mites, grasses, weeds or trees, insects and pets.
+Some children have less common allergies to things like medicines or latex (rubber products).

-Children might have reactions to some food additives and chemicals used to make different products, like carpet glue, dyes and solvents.
+Children might have reactions to some food additives and chemicals used to make products like carpet glue, dyes and solvents.
 These aren’t allergies, and they usually don’t result in severe reactions.

 Mild or moderate allergic reaction

 Symptoms of a mild or moderate allergic reaction usually include one or more of the following:

 - rash, hives or welts

 - swelling of the face, eyes or lips

 - tingling or itchy mouth

 - eczema, hay fever or asthma that’s worse than usual